MileHacker Logo

 • Mobile payment apps often offer better exchange rates and convenience.

-• Negotiate prices in local markets for non-fixed-price items.
+• Negotiate the cost in local markets for non-fixed-price items.

 Timing & Attractions

-• Visit during shoulder or low seasons (spring or autumn) for less expensive options.
+• Visit during shoulder or low seasons (spring or autumn) at a lower cost expensive options.

 • Prioritize free attractions like parks and the Martyrs Cemetery.